jiyanggao/jiyanggao.github.io/index.md

 ## Awards
 Annenberg Graduate Fellowship at University of Southern California, 2015

-Excelent Bachelor Thesis at Tsinghua University, 2015
+Excellent Bachelor Thesis at Tsinghua University, 2015

 Changhong Scholarship at Tsinghua University, 2014